 Frank Bainimarama, said : "...I again appeal to the President-elect of the US Donald Trump to show leadership on this issue by abandoning his position that man-made climate change is a hoax...On the contrary, the global scientific consensus is that it is very real and we must act more decisively to avoid catastrophe."
 He also made a direct call to the American people to come to their aid in the face of rising seas, driven by global warming : "We in the Pacific, in common with the whole world, look to America for the leadership and engagement and assistance on climate change just as we looked to America in the dark days of World War Two."

-23. So, on the biggest threat ever to face humanity, the UN has appealed to Trump (the sexist, fear-mongering, misogynistic, racist, glaringly unqualified, temperamentally unfit, tax-abusing, sexual predator, reality show celebrity and charlatan, the idiot psychopath with no political or public service experience) to be reasonable - and asked him to base his decisions on the mass of actual scientific evidence !
+23. So, on the biggest threat ever to face humanity, the UN has appealed to Trump (the sexist, fear-mongering, misogynistic, racist, fascist, glaringly unqualified, temperamentally unfit, tax-abusing, sexual predator, reality show celebrity and charlatan - the idiot psychopath with no political or public service experience) to be reasonable - and asked him to base his decisions on the mass of actual scientific evidence !
 Apart from that, the UN appears to have thought of no other strategy to save the world from climate catastrophe.
-There will be another COP in 2017 and many of the Parties seem to be talking about displaying 'unity' - which is good because they (and we all) will need it.
-COP then aims to finalise the rules of the Paris Agreement by 2018 (you may ask : where is the urgency ?).
-But all of that will take place in the context of Trump's US administration, the crowned kings of Disaster Capitalism and Climate Criminality
+There will be more COPs in the coming years and many of the Parties seem to be talking about displaying 'unity' - which is good because they (and we all) will need it.
+COP finalised the rules of the Paris Agreement by 2018.
+But all of that has taken place in the context of Trump's failures

 24. If there is some hope to counter Trump's negativity it is that many States, Counties, Cities, Towns and communities within the USA have said that they are determined to fulfil their part of the USA's Paris Climate commitments.
 These make up several hundred positive responses (more on this positive development here